khendrikse/khendrikse.github.io/posts/2020-01-26-beautify-your-raspberry-pi-with-the-pimoroni-blinkt.md

 published: true
 description: Make your Raspberry Pi shine in blue and purple colors.
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/jwk9ue7pvtuj151srtod.JPG
+cover_image_alt: a raspberry pi with shining LED lights
 tags: #raspberrypi #pimoroni #python #beginner
 intro: You know those gaming PC's with their awesome LEDs spinning around?
 Well, I don't have one of those.
 But I am learning Linux on my Raspberry Pi.
 And I learn quicker by working on fun small side projects.
 So I decided to spice my Raspberry Pi up using the Pimoroni Blinkt.
 ---